Lingyungou11/Lingyungou11.github.io/_pages/about.md

   - /about.html
 ---

 - I completed both my Master’s and Bachelor’s degrees in the College of Civil Engineering at Hunan University.
+Currently, I am a PhD student at Penn State, and surpervised by Prof. [Ming Xiao](https://www.engr.psu.edu/xiao/index.html).
 - My research interests encompass fundamental soil physics and knowledge-guided machine learning methodologies, with a particular focus on Arctic permafrost degradation driven by global climate change.
 - For my Master's research, I was supervised by Prof. [Chao Zhang](https://chaozhanghnu.github.io/PI/) and worked closely with Prof. [Ning Lu](https://cee.mines.edu/project/lu-ning/).